TRCEvictionMap/trc-eviction-map-nuxt/content/about.md

 Each eviction court filing record includes a defendant address and a filing date.
 We used Google's [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#how-the-geocoding-api-works) to determine latitude and longitude coordinates for each of these addresses.
 With these coordinates, we can plot the physical location of the homes of each person who had an eviction case filed against them on a map.

 This in itself would illuminate the degree to which evictions are geographically concentrated.
-But by [using PostGIS to overlay](https://postgis.net/workshops/postgis-intro/joins.html#spatial-joins) the defendant address coordinates on top of geographic boundaries used by the U.S. Census, we can calculate and present annual eviction filing counts and rates alongside demographic data produced by the [American Community Survey (ACS)](https://www.census.gov/data/developers/data-sets/acs-5year.html) to paint a richer picture of eviction filings and population characteristics across all Census [Block Groups](https://www.census.gov/programs-surveys/geography/about/glossary.html#par_textimage_4) in Dane County.
+But by [using PostGIS to overlay](https://postgis.net/workshops/postgis-intro/joins.html#spatial-joins) the defendant address coordinates on top of geographic boundaries used by the U.S. Census, we can calculate and present annual eviction filing counts and rates alongside demographic data produced by the [American Community Survey (ACS)](https://www.census.gov/data/developers/data-sets/acs-5year.html) and [Decennial Census](https://www.census.gov/programs-surveys/decennial-census/about.html) to paint a richer picture of eviction filings and population characteristics across all Census [Block Groups](https://www.census.gov/programs-surveys/geography/about/glossary.html#par_textimage_4) in Dane County.

 The map represents the following metrics: